Grid diagrams and Heegaard Floer invariants: Sparse grid diagrams

 Since $\x$ is inner, there is also one point of $\x$, call it $x$, in a corner of the square containing $O_{i_j}$.
 There are four cases, according to the position of $x$.
 We first consider the case when the marking at $O_{i_j}$ is $L$ (i.e., $\epsilon_j = 0$).

 \begin{enumerate} \item If $x$ is the lower left corner (which is the same as the destabilization point), we have $a_j + d_j = b_j +c_j \geq 2f_j$ there, so the average multiplicity at $x$ is at least $f_j$; since the corner counts in both $\x$ and $\y$, we get $n_j \geq 2f_j$, as desired. \item If $x$ is the lower right corner, since $b_j, d_j \geq f_j$ and the multiplicity of $D$ can change by at most $\pm 1$ as we pass a column, we find that the average multiplicity at $x$ is at least $f_j - 1/4$.
 Together with the contribution from $p_j \in \y$, this adds up to $2f_j - 1/2$.
-Suppose both the contributions from $p_j$ and $x$ are exactly $f_j-1/4$.
+Note that \eqref{eq:abcd1} says that $a_j + d_j = b_j + c_j +1$, so the contribution from $p_j$ differs from $(b_j + d_j)/2 + 1/4$ by a multiple of $1/2$.
+Similarly, the contribution from $x$ differs from $(b_j + d_j)/2 + 1/4$ by a multiple of $1/2$.
+Thus, the sum of the contributions from $p_j$ and $x$ is a multiple of $1/2$.
+To see that this sum is at least $2f_j$, it suffices to argue that it cannot be $2f_j - 1/2$, i.e., the two contributions cannot be both exactly $f_j-1/4$.
+Suppose this were the case.
 Then if $r$ is a square other than $O_j$ in the row through $O_j$, and $s$ is the square directly below it, the local multiplicity at $r$ is one greater than it is at $s$.
-This contradicts the positivity assumption combined with the assumption that there is at least one square with multiplicity~$0$ in the row containing $O_j$.
-Hence, the contribution from $x$ and $p_j$ is at least $2f_j$, as desired. \item The case when $x$ is the upper left corner is similar to lower right, with the roles of the the row and the column through $O_{i_j}$ swapped. \item Finally, if $x$ is the upper right corner, then the average multiplicity there is at least $f_j - 3/4$.
+This contradicts the positivity assumption combined with the assumption that there is at least one square with multiplicity~$0$ in the row containing $O_j$. \item The case when $x$ is the upper left corner is similar to lower right, with the roles of the the row and the column through $O_{i_j}$ swapped. \item Finally, if $x$ is the upper right corner, then the average multiplicity there is at least $f_j - 3/4$.
 Together with the contribution from $p_j \in \y$, we get a contribution of at least $2f_j - 1$.
 There are two remaining corners on the vertical lines through $p_j$ and $x$; we call them $c_1 \in \x$ and $c_2 \in \y$, respectively.
 We claim that the contributions of the average multiplicities of $c_1$ and $c_2$ to $n_j$ sum up to at least $1/2$.
 Indeed, if at least one of these average multiplicities is $\geq 3/4$, their sum is $\geq 1$, which might be halved (because the contribution may be split with another $n_l$) to get at least $1/2$.
 If both of the average multiplicities are $1/4$ (i.e., both $c_1$ and $c_2$ are $90^\circ$ corners), they must lie on the same horizontal line, and therefore their contributions are not shared with any of the other $n_l$'s; so they still add up to $1/2$.
 A similar argument gives an additional contribution of at least $1/2$ from the two remaining corners on the row through $O_{i_j}$.
 Adding it all up, we get $n_j \geq (2f_j - 1) + 1/2 + 1/2 = 2f_j$. \end{enumerate}

 This completes the proof of Equation~\eqref{eq:nj-bound} when $D$ is of type~$L$ at $O_{i_j}$.
 When $D$ is of type~$R$ there (i.e., $\epsilon_j = 1$), the contribution of~$x$ to $n_j$ is at least $f_j - \frac{3}{4}$.
 Studying the four possible positions of $x$, just as in the $L$ case, gives additional contributions to $n_j$ of at least $1$, which proves Equation~\eqref{eq:nj-bound}.
 In fact, the contributions are typically strictly greater than $1$; the only situation in which we can have equality in~\eqref{eq:nj-bound} when $D$ is of type~$R$ is when $x$ is the upper right corner and the local multiplicities around $x$ and $p_j$ are exactly as in Figure~\ref{fig:equality}.